 - It provides a common language for documenting, discussing, and analyzing a plant.

-Here shows simple guidelines on how to make P&ID with Edraw
+Here shows simple steps on how to make a P&ID with Edraw

 Start a P&ID Drawing Page

 Start Edraw, from Available Templates, choose Industrial Automation.
-The templates window on the right will appear five P&ID drawing templates.
-Choose one based on your own purpose, and double click to open.
+The template window on the right will show five P&ID templates.
+Choose one template as the basic of your P&ID drawing, and double-click to open the template.